-DIES 204 Diesel Powertrains (2-4) 4 Credits
+DIES 204 F Diesel Powertrains (2-4) 4 Credits

 To allow the engine to give its best performance, the powertrain must be able to direct the power where it is needed.
 This course covers the basic powertrains as they are used in industrial applications.
-Components such as clutches, mechanical transmissions. hydraulic assist transmissions, differentials, final drives and other drives are studied.
+Components such as clutches, mechanical transmissions, hydraulic assist transmissions, differentials, final drives and other drives are studied.
 Adjustments such as end play, backlash and preload are examined as well as the different fluids used for lubrication and fluid drive.

-DIES 224 Diesel Steering and Suspension (2-4) 4 Credits
+DIES 224 S Diesel Steering and Suspension (2-4) 4 Credits

-This course will cover the basic theories applications of steering and suspension systems used on today's heavy duty trucks.
+This course will cover the basic theories and applications of steering and suspension systems used on today's heavy duty trucks.
 Steering component adjustment and replacement will be discussed along with the various types of suspension systems found on heavy duty trucks.
 The interaction of these components and how they affect truck alignment will complete the course.
+A course fee will apply.

-DIES 234 Air Conditioning (2-4) 4 Credits
+DIES 234 F Air Conditioning (2-4) 4 Credits